Characters of the Mortal Kombat series: Sareena

 Sareena is a demon from the Netherrealm.
-She debuts in Mythologies: Sub-Zero as an assassin assigned by Quan Chi to kill Bi-Han, the original Sub-Zero.
-After being spared by Bi-Han, she assists him in defeating Quan Chi, but is killed by Shinnok.
+She debuts in Mythologies: Sub-Zero as an assassin assigned by Quan Chi to kill Sub-Zero.
+After being spared by him, she assists him in defeating Quan Chi but is killed by Shinnok.
 Sareena returns as a playable character in the Tournament Edition port of Mortal Kombat: Deadly Alliance, which reveals Shinnok's attack banished her to a lower plane of the Netherrealm.
 Escaping through a portal, she is offered asylum in Earthrealm by the younger Sub-Zero.
-However, the Konquest mode of Armageddon sees her again serving Quan Chi, leading to her being defeated by Taven.
-Following a background cameo in the 2011 reboot, Sareena appears in the story mode of Mortal Kombat X, where she assists the Special Forces in battling the Netherrealm's forces.
+However, the training mode of Armageddon sees her again serving Quan Chi, leading to her being defeated by Taven.
+Following a background cameo in the 2011 reboot, Sareena appears in the story mode of Mortal Kombat X, in which she assists the Special Forces in battling the Netherrealm's forces.
+In Mortal Kombat 1, she appears as an assist-based Kameo fighter, where she is able to switch between a human-like appearance and her true, demonic form.
+She also appears in Ashrah's Klassic Towers ending, in which Ashrah rescues her from Quan Chi's control.

+Sareena appears as one of the main antagonists of the 2023 animated film Mortal Kombat Legends: Cage Match voiced by Jennifer Grey.
+She initially appears as a fictionalized version of Grey herself that Johnny Cage attempts to find in Los Angeles to shoot Ninja Mime with, only to reveal she had been cut off from the Neatherrealm for decades and helped set up Cage's film career with her allies from the Brotherhood of Shadows after she discovered he possessed the "blood of the gods" needed to open a portal to the Neatherrealm and summon Shinnok.
+While Cage fights Shinnok, she faces off against her former ally Ashrah and unleashes her true demonic form in the process.
+With help from Cage's assistant Chuck Golden, Ashrah is able to kill and defeat her.

-The 1996 television series Mortal Kombat: Conquest featured an original character named Siann, played by Dana Hee, who was inspired by Sareena, but remained loyal to Quan Chi.
-She was ranked 26th on Den of Geek's rating of the series' 64 player characters, with the site deeming her "Sub-Zero's one moment of humanity snowballing into something meaningful".
+Sareena was ranked 26th on Den of Geek's 2015 rating of the series' 64 playable characters, for being "Sub-Zero's one moment of humanity snowballing into something meaningful".